 research + development

-aquaponics + permaculture
+AGRO FORESTRY, aquaponics + permaculture

 Waste Management + recycling programs

-To date, Hearts in Action has worked tirelessly with our community to combat the effects of deforestation and habitat loss.
-We have made ecology and conservation a priority on the Ranch.
-We continue to reforest the land and have dedicated ourselves to working with and teaching local children, youth and adults how to protect the Biosphere.
+To date, Hearts in Action has worked tirelessly with our 450 families and the community at large to combat the effects of deforestation and habitat loss.
+We have made ecology and conservation a priority on the HIA campus and with your help will continue to promote awareness of the importance of the Biosphere, Lake Itza and the incredible species in this jungle.

 By teaching good habits for a clean environment and working diligently with children and adults we are making visible progress.
 Children are planting and caring for trees, school gardens and participating in recycling projects.
 We believe these experiences with nature will have long lasting results.

 Students have come up with very creative ways to promote jungle awareness from fantastic fashion designs using recycled materials to massive bicycle rallies.
 We continue to reforest the land and have dedicated ourselves to working with and teaching sound environmental practices.
 From an early age we teach how to re-use materials instead of wasting them and have begun many ecological projects onsite, including permaculture, a tilapia farm, composting, earthworm farming and organic gardens.

 Hearts in Actions teaches an appreciative and inquisitive mindset towards the amazing wonders of the rainforest and its natural resources.
 We are raising a generation of jungle guardians to protect the endangered wildlife and Peten treasures so that they can be enjoyed by future generations.